DeeEmm/DIY-Flow-Bench/README.md

 Version 1.0-Alpha

-This repository contains the hardware schematics and software code needed to build a volumetric flow bench based on an Arduino controller and common automotive MAF sensor
+This repository contains the hardware schematics and software code needed to build a volumetric flow bench based on an Arduino controller and common automotive MAF sensor.

+NOTE: This pre-release alpha version contains very basic code that you can use to display the output from your MAF on a simple display.

+For more up to date releases and current development please check the Wiki / releases page

 ## What is it?